salatine/blog/README.md

 ## Setup

-First, clone this project onto a new folder (make sure you have Git installed) and create a virtual environment, called "venv".
+First, clone this project onto a new folder (make sure you have Git installed) and move to it.
+Once in the project's folder, create a virtual environment, called "venv".
 ```
 $ git clone https://github.com/salatinee/blog.git
+$ cd blog
 $ python -m venv venv
 ```